baleanumatthew/shiftwave/README.md

 ```

 If you expose that bridge through a tunnel or host it elsewhere, set `VITE_YOUTUBE_BRIDGE_BASE_URL` for the frontend and `YOUTUBE_BRIDGE_PUBLIC_URL` for the bridge process.

+You can also export your adjusted audio to a .wav file